YanChen-Emily/Deep-Learning-Stanford-CS230/practical aspects about deep learning.md

-# Practical Aspects about deep learning
+# Practical aspects about deep learning

 + Choice of learning rate